docker-archive/ee-workshop/README.md

 	![](./images/add_a_node.png)

 4. Select node type "Windows", check the box, that you followed the instructions and copy the text from the dark box shown on the `Add Node` screen.
+Don't select a custom listen or advertise address.

 	> **Note** There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard
 	> ![](./images/join_text.png)